iqbalabd/iqbalabd.github.io/content/posts/2025/receiving-the-csa-nov-2024-en.md

 The award was received on my behalf by Freilla Espinola during PyCon US, and Terada Manabu brought it back to Tokyo.

 ![Iqbal Receiving the PSF Community Service Award for Contributions to the Python Community]({static}/images/psf-python-community-service-award.png)
-_Iqbal receiving the PSF Community Service Award from his friends of the PyCon Japan Association_
+_Iqbal receiving the PSF Community Service Award from his friends of the PyCon JP Association_

-While it was unfortunate that I couldn’t meet my fellow recipients, friends, and receive the award in person during PyCon US 2025, it was meaningful to receive the award from the people that I started my community and Python work with.
+While it was unfortunate that I couldn’t meet my fellow recipients, friends, and receive the award in person during PyCon US this time, it was meaningful to receive the award from the people that I started my community and Python work with.
 The people pictured above are also past recipients of the award.

 To be honest, looking at the people who have received the award in the past, I don't think I deserve it.
 I don't think the things I have done in my community are as impactful or as difficult as theirs.
 I couldn't have done it alone either, and many people did it with me.